trevor-r-allen/workbook/src/reflections/wk3/14-Day.md

 # Day 14
 __12/17/2020__

-## Thoughts on an Article About Beginner Mistakes
+## Thoughts on The Observer Pattern

 ### What problems does the observer patter seek to solve?
 The need to update the DOM with data as it is changed by events and inputs.
 Keeping many elements in sync.